civond/NBA-Analysis/README.md

 <b>Split and Training: </b>I split the datasets into 70% for training, and the remaining 30% for evaluating our model. <br/><br/>

-<b>Model Choice: </b>For the time being, I decided to test two ensemble learning classifiers (balanced random forest and easy ensemble adaboost).
-Overall, I only achieved an accuracy of ~77% for both. <br/><br/>
+<b>Model Choice: </b>I used two ensemble learning classifiers (balanced random forest and easy ensemble adaboost).
+Overall, I achieved an accuracy of ~77% for balanced random forest, and ~76% for the easy ensemble adaboost.
+Although our achieved accuracy score is not ideal, we believe that our model does a decent job for predicting our target.
+There are multiple factors outside of a players individual statistics that influence whether they make it to the playoffs or not.
+For example, how the team performed as a whole or which specific players were traded, and others.

+<br/><br/>
 Balanced Random Forest:

     Pros - it can handle datasets with higher dimensionalities, and identify most significant variables.